-Adjunct Lecturer in Piano and Coordinator of Accompanying
+Adjunct Lecturer in Piano, Chamber Music Coach and Coordinator of Accompanying

-Georgievskaya studied in Moscow with Tatiana Galitskaya and Liudmila Roschina, former students of the legendary Russian pianist and composer Samuil Feinberg, Alexander Goldenweiser’s pupil and disciple.
-She graduated cum laude from the Moscow State Tchaikovsky Conservatory.
-She has also completed post-graduate studies in piano performance at Santa Cecilia Music Academy in Rome, followed by the Artist Certificate at Southern Methodist University under the guidance of Joaquín Achúcarro.
-She is now finishing her Doctorate in Piano Performance with Dr. Pamela Mia Paul at the University of North Texas.
+An inheritor of the Russian piano school, she studied in Moscow with Tatiana Galitskaya and Liudmila Roschina, both former students of the legendary Russian pianist and composer Samuil Feinberg, Alexander Goldenweiser’s pupil and disciple.
+She graduated from the Moscow State Tchaikovsky Conservatory cum laude.
+She also completed her post-graduate studies with Sergio Perticaroli at the Santa Cecilia National Academy in Rome (Italy), followed by the Artist Certificate at Southern Methodist University with Joaquín Achúcarro and the Doctorate in Piano Performance at the University of North Texas with Dr. Pamela Mia Paul.